BadGamesInc/hypnotic-client/README.md

 ## how to upload a custom cape
 Open the jar file with a program like 7zip (or winrar) and go to assets/minecraft/hypnotic/textures/capes/
-and replace cape.png with a cape file of your choice (make sure it has the same name)
+and replace cape.png with a cape file of your choice (make sure it has the same name) or alternatively do it like a texture pack and just make a new directory in the assests folder called hypnotic/textures/capes and add the cape.png

 ## how to import into eclipse and compile
 WIP